ArchipelagoMW/Archipelago/worlds/sc2/docs/custom_mission_orders_en.md

 jump_distance_diagonal: 1 # Accepts numbers >= 0
 ```

 This is a special type of grid that is created from a drawn canvas.
-For this type of layout `size` may be omitted, but `canvas` is required.
+For this type of layout `canvas` is required and `size` is ignored if specified.

-`canvas` is a list of strings that form a rectangular grid, from which the layout's size is determined automatically.
+`canvas` is a list of strings that form a rectangular grid, from which the layout's `size` is determined automatically.
 Every space in the canvas creates an empty slot, while every character that is not a space creates a filled mission slot.
 The resulting grid determines its indices like [Grid](#Grid).

 ```yaml
 type: canvas